Western Australian Consolidated Acts

 (5) A person shall not demand or receive any fee or reward for representing or assisting a party to proceedings unless —

-(a) he is a legal practitioner;
+(a) the person is a legal practitioner; or

 (6) In this section —